tanveerbedi/PDF-Outline-Extractor-Adobe-Challenge1a/README.md

-# 📄 PDF Outline Extractor – Adobe "Connecting the Dots" Challenge (Round 1A)
+# 📄 PDF Structure Tool – Adobe "Connecting the Dots" Challenge (Round 1A)

 This project is built for **Round 1A** of the Adobe India Hackathon 2025 – *"Connecting the Dots Challenge"*.
 The goal is to reimagine the humble PDF as an intelligent, structured experience by extracting title and heading-level outlines from raw PDFs.